Dhruv2027/cse15l-lab-reports/labreport1.md

 Reason for this output is that I am in the home directory (folder), ie: the default directory.
 If I change the working directory (the folder I am in currently) to say, `/home/lecture1` and then enter `cd` again, I will return to the default `/home` directory.
 The output is as expected, there is no error in this implementation.

-I can enter the `/home/lecture1` directory (folder) by entering the command `cd lecture1`.
+To enter the `/home/lecture1` directory (folder), I can enter the command `cd lecture1`.
 Here's the output:

 ![Image](SS3.png)